Kola OwolabiAssociate Professor of Music

 - 2102 Moore

-Kola Owolabi is associate professor of organ at the University of Michigan in Ann Arbor, where he teaches courses in organ, improvisation, and sacred music.
-From 2006-14 he taught at Syracuse University and served as university organist.
-He also held positions as sub-dean and dean of the Syracuse Chapter of the American Guild of Organists.
+Kola Owolabi is associate professor of organ at the University of Michigan in Ann Arbor.
+There he teaches courses in organ, improvisation, and sacred music.
+From 2006–14, he taught at Syracuse University and served as university organist.
+He also held positions as sub dean and dean of the Syracuse Chapter of the American Guild of Organists.

 Dr. Owolabi has had an active career as a solo recitalist, including performances at St. Thomas Church Fifth Avenue in New York, St. James Episcopal Church in Los Angeles, The Memorial Art Gallery in Rochester, NY, St. Paul’s Anglican Church in Toronto, Cornell University, Pacific Lutheran University, and The University of Notre Dame.
 International venues include Klosterneuburg Abbey, Austria, Église du Bouclier in Strasbourg, France, and the University of the West Indies in Mona, Jamaica.
 He was a featured performer at the American Guild of Organists National Convention in Boston in June 2014, performing three recitals at Methuen Memorial Music Hall.
 He also performed a concert for the Organ Historical Society Convention in Syracuse in August 2014.
-He has performed numerous concerts as organist and harpsichordist with the GRAMMY-nominated vocal ensemble Seraphic Fire and Firebird Chamber Orchestra, based in Miami, FL.
-He has released two solo CD recordings on the Raven label: Sacred Expressions: Twentieth-Century Music for Organ, featuring works by Olivier Messiaen, Petr Eben, and Calvin Hampton performed on the historic Holtkamp organ at Syracuse University; and Jacques Boyvin: Four Suites from the Second Livre d’Orgue (1700), performed on the 1732 Andreas Silbermann organ in Saint-Maurice Abbey, Ebersmunster, France.
+He has performed numerous concerts as organist and harpsichordist with the Grammy-nominated vocal ensemble Seraphic Fire and Firebird Chamber Orchestra, based in Miami, FL.
+He has released two solo CD recordings on the Raven label: Sacred Expressions: Twentieth-Century Music for Organ featuring works by Olivier Messiaen, Petr Eben, and Calvin Hampton performed on the historic Holtkamp organ at Syracuse University; and Jacques Boyvin: Four Suites from the Second Livre d’Orgue (1700), performed on the 1732 Andreas Silbermann organ in Saint-Maurice Abbey, Ebersmunster, France.